 We recently spent 3 fantastic days zipping around Orkney, taking in the sights.
 We managed to see and do so much, yet we barely scratched the surface.
 I want to share some of the wonders of Orkney with you, but one blog won’t do it justice, so I’ve decided to dedicate three blogs to the fascinating northern archipelago.

-We sailed with Pentland Ferries, crossing from Gills Bay to the pretty village of St Margaret’s Hope on South Ronaldsay.
+We sailed to Orkney with Pentland Ferries, crossing from Gills Bay to the pretty village of St Margaret’s Hope on South Ronaldsay.
 The Crossing has a reputation for being choppy.
 The Pentland Firth is where the North Sea and Atlantic Ocean meet, crashing into each other head on.
-Despite a cold, grey start to the day our sailing was fairly calm – phew!
+Despite a cold, grey start to the day our sailing was fairly calm!

-We arrived on Orkney with our breakfast intact and it was looking like a fairly nice day – it was time to explore.
+Arriving on Orkney with our breakfasts intact, it was time to explore.

 We headed north crossing Churchill Barrier Four which connects the islands of South Ronaldsay and Burray.
 Winston Churchill ordered the building of the 4 causeways during WWII after a German U-boat breached the existing defences in the early hours of 14th October 1939, sinking HMS Royal Oak which was anchored in Scapa Flow.
 833 lives were lost in the attack.

 Churchill Barrier Three connects the islands of Burray and Glims Holm.
 Crossing it is a Scottish travel moment I will never forget.
 My eyes struggled to take in what I was seeing – it was incredible.
 Sunken ships loomed out of the water like iron giants, these were the blockships of WWI and WWII.
 The water was so turquoise it looked Caribbean and along the shore of Glims Holm was an incredible stretch of golden sand.
 We passed this spot many times during our trip and never saw the colours look quite so vivid again.